kudzie99/testrepo/README.md

 # testrepo
-this is a test repository for my data science project
+This is a test repository for my IBM data science project.